 Make sure there is synergy in your paid search strategy

-Recently, Google changed their site link extensions policy, officially allowing brands to link from their product ads to select store pages—including Amazon.
-Take advantage of this somewhat understated opportunity in 2019 because, by next year, your rivals will all know about this and you won’t have the same competitive advantage that you have right now.
+In 2019, Google changed their site link extensions policy, officially allowing brands to link from their product ads to select store pages — including Amazon.
+Take advantage of this somewhat understated opportunity because, by next year, your rivals will all know about this, and you won’t have the same competitive advantage that you have right now.

 Don’t forget that social ads can drive Amazon performance. eMarketer reports that of consumers who engage with brands on Facebook and ultimately purchase, 42% convert on Amazon.
 The cross-channel power here is undeniable.